Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 We chose to create a shared library because it seemed like the more principled option.
-As the saying goes: we do these things not because they are easy, but because we thought they were going to be easy.[^8] Quansight Labs Co-director Ralf Gommers (rgommers) knew from long experience that this may be difficult to get right, but trusted that we'd be able to figure it out.
+As the saying goes: we do these things not because they are easy, but because we thought they were going to be easy.[^8] Quansight Labs Co-director Ralf Gommers ([@rgommers](https://github.com/rgommers)) knew from long experience that this may be difficult to get right, but trusted that we'd be able to figure it out.

 ## Static vs dynamic linking